MicrosoftDocs/azure-devops-docs/docs/work/track/queries-preview.md

 # New Queries experience

-**Team Services**
+**VSTS**

 >[!NOTE]
-><b>Feature availability: </b>The New queries experience is in preview for Team Services and available when you enable it from the web portal.
+><b>Feature availability: </b>The New queries experience is in preview for VSTS and available when you enable it from the web portal.
 You enable it from the [Preview features menu](../../collaborate/preview-features.md) that you access from your account profile.

-We have launched a preview version of a modernized query experience that you access from the **Work>Queries** page in your Team Services account.
+We have launched a preview version of a modernized query experience that you access from the **Work>Queries** page in your VSTS account.

 ## What's new in the Queries hub